What you see: A dark brown or reddish speck, most likely in the egg white.

 A couple months ago we wrote about blood spots, which are actual dots of blood that appear in the egg.
 But this little bugger is brown and doesn’t look terribly, um, bloody.
 So what’s going on?

-This isn’t blood, but is just a bit of protein that hitched a ride as this egg was forming in the chicken (for a fascinating look at how that process happens, check out the “virtual chicken” from Auburn University).
+This isn’t blood, but is just a bit of protein that hitched a ride as this egg was forming in the chicken (look for a video on how this happens at the end of the post!).
 It could be a leftover bit from another egg or a tiny piece of tissue that flaked off from the chicken’s reproductive tract.
 As long as you cook your egg, it’s just as safe to eat as the rest of the egg.

 Egg companies try to weed out eggs with blood and meat spots by scanning them with high intensity lights (it’s a process called candling that originally used, you guessed it, candles).
 But even with modern technology they can’t catch every wayward spot, so you may see these imperfections from time to time.